Breast Cancer: Prevention, Genetics, Causes

 Expert-reviewed information summary about factors that may increase the risk of developing breast cancer and about research aimed at the prevention of this disease.

 - The Study of Tamoxifen and Raloxifene (STAR): Questions and Answers

 STAR is a clinical trial designed to see how the drug raloxifene compares with the drug tamoxifen in reducing the incidence of breast cancer in postmenopausal women who are at an increased risk of developing the disease.

 - Hormone Therapy for Breast Cancer

-A fact sheet that describes hormone therapy and its role in preventing and treating breast cancer.
-Includes information about possible side effects and drugs that can interfere with hormone therapy.
+A fact sheet that describes hormone therapy (including antiestrogens, LH-RH agonists, aromatase inhibitors, and SERMs) and its role in preventing and treating breast cancer.
+Includes information about possible side effects.

 - Surgery to Reduce the Risk of Breast Cancer

 A fact sheet that describes mastectomy and salpingo-oophorectomy, two prophylactic surgeries that may be performed to reduce the risk of breast cancer in women at very high risk; the situations in which they may be considered; and nonsurgical options.